danielgospodinow/danielgospodinow/README.md

 I love building new stuff in my free time. 🔨 👶 🕒

-I mostly focus on projects related to IoT, video games, or some small utility projects. 🎯 🤖 🎮 🧩
+I mostly focus on projects related to IoT, video games, or some small utilities. 🎯 🤖 🎮 🧩

 You can learn more about me at my website [danielgospodinow.com](http://danielgospodinow.com/).